QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/c/c.md

 #### Works Released into the Public Domain
 Sometimes authors will choose to release their works into the public domain.
 One way to do so that’s widely accepted internationally is to use a specific tool, the Creative Commons public domain dedication or [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 Wherever you see the CC0 logo ![CC0 logo](https://licensebuttons.net/p/zero/1.0/88x31.png), you know the work to which it is attached is in the public domain.

 One common source of work in the public domain is the US federal government.
 Any work produced by an agent or employee of the US government in the exercise of their duty is not eligible for copyright and is thus in the public domain in the US.
 (The absence of copyright does not mean the information is *public*, though.
-Some government documents are, literally, top secret meaning you likely won’t be able to access them -- but even those are not copyright protected.)
+Some government documents are, literally, top secret, meaning you likely won’t be able to access them -- but even those are not copyright protected.)

 *However,* the same rules do not apply to US state governments or to the governments of other countries.
 Many countries have some exemption from copyright for official works such as laws and judgements of courts and tribunals, but few go as far as the US in extending that exemption to all government works.
 Ascertaining the regulations governing works of a particular government can be tricky.
 The lists compiled by the
 [Wikimedia Commons](https://commons.wikimedia.org/wiki/Commons:Copyright_rules_by_territory) and [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Non-U.S._copyrights) (both organizations rely heavily on such public domain material) are a useful starting point.